dnsosa/dnsosa.github.io/about.md

 </div>

 <p>
-Howdy, thanks for stopping by!
+Hey, thanks for stopping by!
 I’m Dan, an AI researcher and biomedical informatician by training hailing from St. Paul, Minnesota.
-I love creating technical and artistic solutions to address interesting problems starting from a blank canvas.
+I love creating technical and artistic solutions to tackle interesting problems starting from a blank canvas.
 I am purely mission-driven and passionate about work that helps people live better, more joyful lives.
 I’m happiest when I get to learn a lot on the job and when I get to make others smile.
 </p>

 <p>